EzgiHumeysaSavran/bakircay-2024-gd-210601700-/README.md

 Freezes all objects for 3 seconds.
 Frozen objects are grows and shrinks for the time being.

 Wind Skill:
-Applies a random directional force to all objects, scattering them across the scene.
+Applies a random directional force to all objects, scattering them across the scene while playing a wind sound.

 Bounce Skill:
 Makes all draggable objects jump up and down for 3 seconds.